Wallace Shawn: Acting

 His rare non-comedic film roles include two collaborations with Andre Gregory and Louis Malle: the semi-autobiographical dialogue My Dinner with Andre, and a combined production-and-backstage-drama of Uncle Vanya titled Vanya on 42nd Street.
 Shawn quite often appears on television, where he has appeared in many genres and series.
 He has had recurring roles as the Grand Nagus Zek on Star Trek: Deep Space Nine, Stuart Best on Murphy Brown, Jeff Engels on The Cosby Show, Dr. Howard Stiles on Crossing Jordan, Arnie Ross on Taxi, Charles Lester on both The Good Wife and The Good Fight, a reprisal of his role as Mr. Hall on Clueless (based on the film), and Father Frank Ignatius on Evil.
 He appeared in the 1985 music video for Chaka Khan's "This Is My Night".
 On February 4, 2010, Shawn appeared as Alan Rubin on The Daily Show with Jon Stewart.
 A Master Builder opened in New York City in June 2014.
 In 2018, he joined the cast of Young Sheldon in the recurring role of Meemaw's boyfriend and Sheldon's physics professor, Dr. John Sturgis.

-Shawn stars in Woody Allen's 2020 film Rifkin's Festival, set in San Sebastian, Spain.
+Shawn starred in Woody Allen's 2020 film Rifkin's Festival, set in San Sebastián, Spain.

 Shawn was honored in 2005 with the PEN/Laura Pels International Foundation for Theater Award as a Master American Dramatist.

 Voice acting

 Shawn is a voice actor for animated films and television series, including the Toy Story franchise, Monsters, Inc. (during the outtakes in the closing credits), Kingdom Hearts III, The Incredibles, A Goofy Movie, Family Guy, Happily N'Ever After, Tom and Jerry: Shiver Me Whiskers, Regular Show, BoJack Horseman and Animal Crackers.

 Shawn said that Toy Story director John Lasseter might have seen both My Dinner with Andre and The Princess Bride and seen him as "excitable" like Shawn's character, Rex.

-In The Fox and the Hound, Shawn was originally to voice Boomer, but dropped out and was replaced by Paul Winchell.
+During production of The Fox and the Hound, Shawn was originally cast as Boomer, but dropped out and was replaced by Paul Winchell.
 In Cats & Dogs: The Revenge of Kitty Galore, he replaced Jon Lovitz as the voice of Calico.
-He also provided the voice of Mr. Mustela in The Addams Family 2.
+He also voiced Mr. Mustela in The Addams Family 2.

 Political activity

 Shawn has written many plays with socialist themes; much of his work examines the "connective tissue between private psychology and the politics of inequality".
-He identifies as a socialist in the essay "Why I Call Myself a Socialist: Is the World Really a Stage?", which was published online and later in his Essays.
+He identifies as a socialist in the 2011 essay "Why I Call Myself a Socialist: Is the World Really a Stage?", which was published online and later in his Essays.

 In June 2013, Shawn and many other public figures appeared in a video showing support for Chelsea Manning, a U.S. Army soldier imprisoned for leaking classified material.